Paranoia (2013 film)

 Paranoia is a 2013 American thriller film directed by Robert Luketic.
 Barry L. Levy and Jason Hall wrote the screenplay, loosely based on the 2004 novel of the same name by Joseph Finder.
-It stars Liam Hemsworth, Gary Oldman, Amber Heard, and Harrison Ford.
-The film was released on August 16, 2013, and bombed at the box office, grossing $17 million against a budget of $35 million.
-The film received negative reviews from critics and was described as "clichéd and unoriginal".
+The film stars Liam Hemsworth, Gary Oldman, Amber Heard, and Harrison Ford.
+Released by Relativity Media on August 16, 2013, it became a box-office bomb, grossing $17.1 million against its budget of $35 million, and received negative reviews by critics.

 Plot

 Adam Cassidy is a low-level inventor who works for a corporation run by Nicholas Wyatt.
 After being fired for insubordination, Adam uses the company's credit card to pay for bottle service for his friends at a club.
 Wyatt and his enforcer, Miles Meachum, blackmail Adam into becoming a corporate spy for Wyatt by threatening to have him arrested for fraud.

 Adam is trained by Judith Bolton and infiltrates a company run by Wyatt's former mentor, Jock Goddard.
 He provides Goddard, who stole several of Wyatt's ideas, with advanced software that can hack into cellphones, with potential military applications.
 FBI Agent Gamble interrogates Adam, revealing that three other employees of Wyatt who transferred to Goddard's company were found dead, but Adam ignores him.

 Adam finds out that Emma Jennings, a woman he met during the party, is the Director of Marketing at Goddard's company.
 He initiates a relationship with Emma to steal files about Goddard's upcoming projects.
 Wyatt threatens to kill Adam's father, Frank Cassidy, if Adam doesn't steal a revolutionary prototype cellphone, called Occura developed by Goddard.
 Adam later finds out Meachum and Bolton are monitoring him, so he destroys the cameras in his apartment.
 In retaliation, Meachum runs over Adam's friend, Kevin, with a car, almost killing him.
 Adam is given 48 hours to steal the prototype.

 Adam uses Emma's thumbprint lifted from a spoon to gain security access to the company's vault.
 He is confronted there by Goddard, who intends to take over Wyatt's company with evidence that Adam was acting as Wyatt's spy.
 Emma finds out Adam used her.
 Adam recruits Kevin to help him.
 A meeting is set with Wyatt and Goddard, where it is revealed that Bolton has spied against Wyatt on Goddard's behalf.
 Both men speak of the crimes they have committed to sabotage each other's companies.

 Adam secretly used software to transmit their conversation to Kevin, whose computer recordings are turned over to the FBI.
 Goddard, Wyatt, Bolton, and Meachum are arrested by Gamble, while Adam is released for contributing to the FBI's investigation.
 He opens a small startup company in Brooklyn with Kevin and their friends, and reconciles with Emma, thanking her with a passionate kiss.